-- a) Prepare a Joint Accessibility Plan every year covering the identification, removal and prevention of barriers to persons with disabilities in by laws and policies, programs, practices and services; - b) The Town may establish a Joint Accessibility Advisory Committee, the majority of members being persons with disabilities, to address accessibility issues for the Town and seek the advice of the Joint Accessibility Advisory Committee on the accessibility of all existing and new municipal facilities, and if appropriate, on the accessibility of development proposed in Site Plan Approval applications; and - c) The Town will encourage new residential development to incorporate universal design and accessibility features to support aging in place.
+- a) Prepare a Joint Accessibility Plan every year covering the identification, removal and prevention of barriers to persons with disabilities in by laws and policies, programs, practices and services; - b) The Town's Joint Accessibility Advisory Committee addresses accessibility issues of all existing and new municipal facilities, and if appropriate, on the accessibility of development proposed in Site Plan Approval applications; and - c) The Town will encourage all new development to incorporate universal design and accessibility features to support aging in place.

-2.4 BED AND BREAKFAST/AIR BNB ESTABLISHMENTS
+2.4 BED AND BREAKFAST ESTABLISHMENTS

-Bed and breakfast or Airbnb establishments are permitted within a single detached residential dwelling within the Agricultural, Residential, Hamlet, Rural Residential, Lakeshore Residential East and Lakeshore Residential West designations.
-Specific details pertaining to bed and breakfast or Airbnb establishments are contained within the Zoning By-law.
+Bed and breakfast establishments are permitted within a single detached residential dwelling within the Agricultural, Residential, Hamlet, Rural Residential, Lakeshore Residential East and Lakeshore Residential West designations.
+Specific details pertaining to bed and breakfast establishments are contained within the Zoning By-law.